tapxxor/tools/README.md

 # tools

-* __looPing__ : Double click on the launcher and enter your newly registered domain and wait until it is accessible.
+* __looPing__ : Double click on the launcher (domainProbe.launcher), enter your newly registered domain and wait until it is
+                accessible.
+#